version-1/blog/src/pages/posts/about/index.en.md

 ## Introduction

-I am a Freelance Engineer.
+I am a Freelance Developer.

 Mainly, I am developing with React, React Native and Ruby on Rails.
 I help my clients which have their web servie to develop their application.